Gourav-334/Noteworks/x86 Assembly/Wikibook's AT&T GAS {O}/2) x86 Architecture.md

 - Done in 32-bit computer OS.
 - Uses 32-bit registers.
 - Use of segment registers isn't compulsory.
-- Also using segment registers isn't a good practice.
+- Also using segment registers isn't a good practice either.

 #### Multi-segmented memory model: